vanatteveldt/github-workshop/tutorials/creating_and_cloning.md

 require a workshop.
 However, if you ever used this type of software for real-time collaboration, you get why it wouldn't really work with programming tasks.
 Perhaps you've even lived the hell of conflicted copies, or lost a directory that someone accidentally deleted.

 What you'd really want is something like a version control system designed for this type of collaboration.
+The big difference between Git and something like Dropbox is that git version control is *explicit*: as a user, you explicitly create and name a new version (a *commit*), and you control the process of merging with other people's changes.
+That is a bit more work than the 'magic' versioning of Dropbox, but it means that you never accidentally overwrite changes or create conflicting versions.

 ## Git is a *distributed* version control system
 Git is designed to facilitate collaboration.